You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 Nobody has the First Amendment right to speak on this show other than me.

-But on Friday, I really cast all that aside and take a giant career risk.
+But on Friday, I really cast all that aside and take a giant career risk by turning the program over when we go to the phones to veritable rank amateurs.

 Great people, but rank amateurs.

-I didn't get anybody answering me in the email either.
+I didn't get anybody answering me an email either.

 I checked.